michaelstoffer/chipper-api/README.md

 Congratulations!
 You completed the first part of this interview coding challenge.
 We'll now leave the API behind and enter the front-end realm.

-Please go to this repository and follow the instructions.
+Please go to the front-end codebase and follow the instructions you'll find on the `README`.
 Thank you and good luck!